fovezea/DRO-10.1-inch/README.md

 [中文版本](./README_CN.md)

 This project provides a complete Digital Readout (DRO) system for milling machines using the JC8012P4A1C 10.1-inch ESP32-P4 board with LVGL 9.2 and EEZ Studio integration.
-It features a modern touch interface for displaying and controlling machine axis positions.
+It features a modern touch interface for displaying and controlling machine axis positions as a front end communicationg by espnow with ESP32 backend that read the liniar of rotary scales.

 **Key Features:**
-- ✅ **Multi-Axis DRO**: Support for X, Y, Z, W, and C axes
+ - ✅ **Multi-Axis DRO**: Support for virtual axes and combination between axes.
+Name and interaction of the axes are configurable
 - ✅ **LVGL 9.2**: Fully configured and optimized for 1280x800 display
 - ✅ **EEZ Studio Integration**: Ready for visual UI design and development
 - ✅ **Modern UI**: Professional DRO interface with touch controls